Options

 Returns Bullet

-• resetPipeline(resetPostPipelines?: boolean, resetData?: boolean): boolean
+• resetPipeline(resetData?: boolean): boolean

 • Resets the WebGL Pipeline of this Game Object back to the default it was created with.